 Sex toys have been taboo amongst Christians since they were first created.
 I think part of the reasoning behind this is because almost every store that sells sex toys also shows nudity, sells pornography, and promotes ideas that don’t align with Christian values.

 Vibrators are also regarded as solo masturbation devices by many in the Christian community.
-I agree that vibrators and other marital aids can be used in ways that cheapen sex, but I argue that they can also be used as healthy means to add intimacy and playfulness to your marriage bed and help to strengthen your marriage.
+I agree that vibrators and other marital aids can be used in ways that cheapen sex.
+Still, I argue that they can also be used as healthy means to add intimacy and playfulness to your marriage bed and help to strengthen your marriage.

 Think about this.
 Almost all Christians accept personal lubricants as an acceptable addition to lovemaking.
 But what if that personal lubricant is used to masturbate while thinking about someone else?
 Is the lube or the act bad?
 The same can be said about vibrators and marital aids.
 Using them with your spouse during foreplay and intercourse to enhance lovemaking can be a great thing.
 Sex toys are neither good nor bad; it’s what you do with them that matters.